 Wildcards and chips

-The beginning of the season is always straightforward what comes to special fixtures.
+The beginning of the season is always straightforward when it comes to special fixtures.
 Things start to change around Christmas when Boxing Day and New Year rounds come into play.
 There are also special double rounds each spring because Premier League matches are being postponed due to the FA Cup.
 This means that there are gameweeks, where some teams have two matches!

-As you have learnt from our Beginner’s Guide, there are so-called chips available for each manager: bench boost, triple captain and a free hit.
+As you have learned from our Beginner’s Guide, there are so-called chips available for each manager: Bench Boost, Triple Captain and Free Hit.
 Then there’s also the Wildcard.
 When should you use these?

 You must think each week if this would be your best shot for the bench boost.
 You can use our FPL fixture tracker to calculate the expected goals and clean sheet probabilities for your bench six weeks in advance.

 You’d wait for a moment when there hasn’t been an important Champions League match or an international match right before your triple captain game.
 It’s very easy to go through all home fixtures of Liverpool and Manchester City for example and pick the most optimal dates.
 When the round comes, you just must pull the trigger (if the player is in full fitness) and hope you get paid.

-And then we have the premier league fantasy Wildcard.
+And then we have the Wildcard.
 You have one for the autumn period and one for the spring period.
-There is no doubt that you’d save your fantasy premier league Wildcard for the double-fixture rounds in the spring period.
+There is no doubt that you’d save your Wildcard for the double-fixture rounds in the spring period.
 These rounds can give you a huge advantage if you are able to switch your squad entirely to those teams having two fixtures.

 Many are using the Wildcard after 3-5 rounds in the autumn period.
 It’s sometimes difficult to predict how new signings or new managers work in the Fantasy Premier League Strategy.
-If you notice that you have done too many too bad, choices in the beginning, it’s not the worst idea to just start fresh.
+If you notice that you have done too many too bad choices in the beginning, it’s not the worst idea to just start fresh.

 Learn from the best FPL managers